An Information Guide for Alumni

 BC Law Magazine The magazine is published twice a year, in January and June, and year-round online at lawmagazine.bc.edu.
 Contact editor Vicki Sanders at email@example.com or 617-552-2873 to share news, letters to the editor, or class notes.

-GOLD Class Agents The GOLD (Graduates of the Last Decade) Class Agents work closely with BC Law to strategize and provide feedback on the philanthropic priorities of BC Law’s GOLD graduates.
-They also work on various other important programs and have the opportunity to connect with fellow alumni and expand their professional networks.
-To get involved in this engaging network, please email email@example.com.
+Recent Graduate Leadership Council The Recent Graduate Leadership Council (RGLC) works closely with BC Law to strategize and provide feedback on engagement opportunities and philanthropic priorities of BC Law’s graduates of the last decade.
+They also have the opportunity to connect with fellow BC Law alumni and expand their professional networks.
+To get involved in the RGLC, please email firstname.lastname@example.org.

 Connect With Students